mlcommons/training/large_language_model/README.md

 # Add framework-specific common.pt file to the checkpoint (instantaneous):
 python json_to_torch.py -i common_bf16.json -o $EXTERNAL_MODEL_CHECKPOINT_DIR/common.pt  # or `-i common_fp32.json` for FP32 checkpoint
 ```
-Correctness of the checkpoint conversion can be verified by comparing the checksums provided [here](./checksums/fp32_checkpoint_checksum.log)
+Correctness of the Megatron format checkpoint can be verified by comparing the checksums provided [here](./checksums/fp32_checkpoint_checksum.log).
+Validation log perplexity can also be used as a metric to verify the correctness of the checkpoint and the loading scripts.
+To do this, the model should be evaluated on the entire validation dataset after loading weights from the checkpoint.
+We have observed an average log perplexity of 2.7767 and a standard deviation of 0.00035 (data obtained from 16 runs).

 ### How to run
-To run external checkpoints (including PAXML checkpoint converted to Megatron compliant format), set the following env variables:
+To load an external Megatron format checkpoint (in this case, it is a PAXML checkpoint converted to Megatron format) before training, set the following env variables:
 - `EXTERNAL_MODEL_CHECKPOINT_DIR` pointing to the checkpoint directory
 - `EXTERNAL_TRAINING_ITERATIONS` to number of iterations the external checkpoint was trained with (default: 4000)
 - `EXTERNAL_GBS` to global batch size the external checkpoint was trained with to determine number of samples already consumed (default: 1536)

-Note that using an external checkpoint is needed only for the first training run.
-When _resuming_ Megatron training (e.g. after hitting a time limit), `EXTERNAL_MODEL_CHECKPOINT_DIR` should not be set.
+Note that using an external checkpoint is needed only while training from a checkpoint that was not generated during the current training process in the benchmarking region.
+When _resuming_ Megatron training (e.g. after hitting a preset node time limit), `EXTERNAL_MODEL_CHECKPOINT_DIR` should not be set.

-The log perplexity of the validation dataset on the starting checkpoint is 2.7767 on average (with the standard deviation of 0.00035)

 # 4. Model
 ### Publication/Attribution